 “Off the record” is gray area for journalists and public relations professionals alike.
-As a reporter, if someone tells me they’re going to talk to me “off the record,” I normally take that to mean they’re willing to give me information, but don’t want that informaiton attributed to them.
+As a reporter, if someone tells me they’re going to talk to me “off the record,” I normally take that to mean they’re willing to give me information, but don’t want that information attributed to them.
 (I usually ask if I can use the information.
 If I’m told no, I will reply, “Than why did you tell me in the first place?”)
 How can folks in the public relations industry know what they’re getting into when they decide to “go off the record” in a media interview?

 Reporters absolutely love it when a public relations pro goes off the record.
 It’s like a gift from heaven, because it usually means the public relations rep is going to give up the goods on a story, or give you another story entirely.
 But many times the off the record conversation will simply be a way for the public relations rep to spin a story.